rootinc/laravel-azure-middleware/README.md

 # Laravel Azure Middleware

 Provides Azure Authentication Middleware for a Laravel App.
+If you like this, checkout <a href="https://github.com/rootinc/laravel-saml-middleware">Laravel Saml Middleware</a>

 ## Normal Installation